Bidsketch/bidsketch-api/README.md

 How to Make Friends and Use the Bidsketch API
 =============

+## Get an API token

+To get started with the API you'll want to get an api token.

+You can see how to get an API token here: [http://help.bidsketch.com/article/76-using-the-bidsketch-api](http://help.bidsketch.com/article/76-using-the-bidsketch-api)

 ## Making a request

 Your adventure with the Bidsketch API starts at `https://bidsketch.com/api/v1`.
 This is the beginning of every end point.